-The second inexpensive option that could be used for scenarios where remote simultaneous interpreting is required, is to use two separate platforms at your meeting – one as a video channel and another strictly for interpreting services.
+The second inexpensive option for scenarios where remote simultaneous interpreting is required, is to use two separate platforms at your meeting – one as a video channel and another strictly for interpreting services.
 The participants will need to use their computer for visual interaction and a smartphone for listening to the interpretation.
-It could be Skype and Microsoft Teams.
-Or Skype and Webex which has a free plan for small meetings.
-Another combination is Webex and GoToMeeting which offers a 30 day free trial.
+It could be Skype and Microsoft Teams or Skype and Webex, with the latter offering a free plan for small meetings.
+Another combination is Webex and GoToMeeting, with the latter offering a 30 day free trial.
 It is essential for all participants to have good Internet connection and make sure they have enough bandwidth to run two platforms simultaneously.
-Here you will find information on new emerging technologies.

-Popular platform Zoom has interpreting option.
-Great news for those who are on Business plan with Zoom, you will not need to pay for enabling interpreting function!
+Popular platform Zoom has an interpreting function.
+Great news for those who are on a Business plan with Zoom, you will not need to pay extra for enabling it!
 Others might want to buy the Pro plan and Webinar add-on.
 In this case as the organiser of the event you will need to enable the interpreting function.
 Here is a great video with easy explanations on how to do it.
-You will invite the participants to the meeting like you normally would, assign interpret function to me can then ask the Russian-speaking participants to select interpretation into Russian in Zoom.
+You will invite the participants to the meeting like you normally would, assign the interpreting function to me and then ask the Russian-speaking participants to select interpretation into Russian in Zoom.
 Done!
-Participants can ask the speaker their questions with the help of the Chat function in writing only.
+Please note that participants will only be able to ask speakers their questions in writing via Chat.

 Irrespective of what you decide to go with, you will have to make sure that you are technically equipped.

 Before the event run a test call with the actual setup you will be using.
 Mare sure that during the virtual meeting you are not streaming or downloading heavy files.
 Install or update the latest version of the platfrom you have selected for your remote event.
-On Windows, please restart your computer the day before your meeting to make sure all automatic updates are installed.
+Please restart your computer the day before your meeting to make sure all automatic Windows updates are installed.

 ©Tatiana Kovalenko 2020